jsbots/AutoFish/README.md

 Still, the bot is written in JavaScript, while writting the bot I didn't have acess to low-level operations like utilizing mouse, keyboard and screen.
 It's done by [keysender](https://github.com/Krombik/keysender), so I can't guarantee anything that comes from this particular low-level domain.

-To prevent detection all the delay values are randomised: mouse clicks, key pressing, delays of casting and hooking, the curvature and the speed of the mouse (optional), the names of the processes, the names of the folder where the bot is installed are generated per install, the names of the title of the bot window are generated per launch.
+To prevent detection all the delay values were randomised: mouse clicks, key pressing, delays of casting and hooking, the curvature and the speed of the mouse (optional), the names of the processes, the names of the folder where the bot is installed are generated per install, the names of the title of the bot window are generated per launch.

-After reading all this you eager to ask the most important *existential* question of the topic: **"Am I going to be banned?"**.
-The answer: **"Probably"**.
+After reading all this you are eager to ask the most important *existential* question of the topic:
+> **"Am I going to be banned?"**

+The answer:
+> **"Probably"**.

 ## Guide :blue_book: